wajeehamushtaq/Organic-Dashboard/README.md

 | Windows            	| 10      	| Excellent virus protection.
 Full control over Windows 10.
 Lighter and faster operating system.<br> Possible privacy problems.                                                                                           	|
 | Gitbash            	| latest  	| A shell is a terminal application used to interface with an operating system through written commands. <br>Git Bash is a package that installs Bash, some common bash utilities, and Git on a Windows operating system. 	|
 | Visual Studio Code 	| 2018    	| Fast and powerful code editor for developers                                                                                                                                                                            	|
+## Purpose:
+Data which can be called as the new world currency, is everywhere, such as on product labels, in an organization’s reports, and in different equipment (sensors, controllers, etc.).
+Hence, it can be difficult to present data in an appropriate way.
+Especially so when it concerns complex data formats.
+Hence, the best way to represent the data is using the charts, graphs, diagrams, data grids, and other tools which is what a dashboard has.

 ## Set up Environment🔥
 Using Git Bash